Vision therapy: Behavioral vision therapy

 Behavioral vision therapy (BVT) aims to treat problems including difficulties of visual attention and concentration, which behavioral optometrists classify as visual information processing weaknesses.
 These manifest themselves as an inability to sustain focus or to shift focus from one area of space to another.
 Some practitioners assert that poor eye tracking may impact reading skills, and suggest that vision training may improve some of the visual skills helpful for reading.

 Behavioral vision therapy is practiced primarily by optometrists who specialize in the area.
 Historically, there has been some difference in philosophy among optometry and medicine regarding the efficacy and relevance of vision therapy, although none support its use in treating learning disorders.
 Major organizations, including the International Orthoptic Association and the American Academy of Ophthalmology, have concluded that there is no validity for clinically significant improvements in vision with BVT, and therefore do not practice it.
 However, major optometric organizations, including the American Optometric Association, the American Academy of Optometry, the College of Optometrists in Vision Development, and the Optometric Extension Program, support the assertion that non-strabismic visual therapy does address underlying visual problems which are claimed to affect learning potential.
 These optometric organizations are careful to distinguish, though, that vision therapy does not directly treat learning disorders.

 Behavioral optometry

 Behavioral optometry is a scientifically unproven branch of optometry that explores how visual function influences a patient's day-to-day activities.
-Vision therapy is a subset of behavioral optometry.
+Behavioral vision therapy is a subset of behavioral optometry.
 In general, vision therapists attempt to improve the vision, and therefore day-to-day well-being, of patients using "eye exercises," prism, and lenses, with more emphasis on the patient's visual function.

-Among schools of medicine, ophthalmology does not see merit in the procedures surrounding many of behavioral optometry's practices, as there have not been enough studies of high enough rigor to warrant practicing vision therapy.
+Among schools of medicine, neither ophthalmology nor psychology see merit in the procedures surrounding many of behavioral optometry's practices, as there have not been enough studies of high enough rigor to warrant practicing behavioral vision therapy.
 According to the American Association for Pediatric Ophthalmology and Strabismus, the behavioral aspects of vision therapy are considered scientifically unproven.